LiamJCates/Programming-Notes/C++/Types&Values/Classes/Methods.md

 A destructor is always invoked when an object of a class is destroyed when it goes out of scope or is deleted via delete.
 This property makes a destructor the ideal place to reset variables and release dynamically allocated memory and other resources.

 A destructor cannot be overloaded.
 A class can have only one destructor.
 If you forget to implement a destructor, the compiler creates and invokes a dummy destructor, that is, an empty one (that does no cleanup of dynamically allocated memory).

+Virtual Destructor
+Classes and Virtual Destructors
+One thing recommended for classes with pointer member variables is that these classes should have the destructor.
+The destructor executes automatically when the class object goes out of scope.
+Thus, if the object creates dynamic memory space, the destructor can be designed to deallocate that memory space.
+If a derived class object is passed to a formal parameter of the base class type, the destructor of the base class executes regardless of whether the derived class object is passed by reference or by value.
+Logically, however, the destructor of the derived class should be executed when the derived class object goes out of scope.
+To correct this problem, the destructor of the base class must be virtual.
+The virtual destructor of a base class automatically makes the destructor of a derived class virtual.
+When a derived class object is passed to a formal parameter of the base class type, then when the object goes out of scope, the destructor of the derived class executes.
+After executing the destructor of the derived class, the destructor of the base class executes.
+Therefore, when the derived class object is destroyed, the base class part (that is, the members inherited from the base class) of the derived class object is also destroyed.
+If a base class contains virtual functions, make the destructor of the base class virtual.

+Can a destructor be pure virtual in C++?
+Yes, it is possible to have pure virtual destructor.
+Pure virtual destructors are legal in standard C++ and one of the most important things to remember is that if a class contains a pure virtual destructor, it must provide a function body for the pure virtual destructor.
+You may be wondering why a pure virtual function requires a function body.
+The reason is because destructors (unlike other functions) are not actually ‘overridden’, rather they are always called in the reverse order of the class derivation.
+This means that a derived class’ destructor will be invoked first, then base class destructor will be called.
+If the definition of the pure virtual destructor is not provided, then what function body will be called during object destruction?
+Therefore the compiler and linker enforce the existence of a function body for pure virtual destructors.
+Consider the following program:

+#include <iostream>
+class Base
+{
+public:
+    virtual ~Base()=0; // Pure virtual destructor
+};

+class Derived : public Base
+{
+public:
+    ~Derived()
+    {
+        std::cout << "~Derived() is executed";
+    }
+};

+int main()
+{
+    Base *b=new Derived();
+    delete b;
+    return 0;
+}

+The linker will produce following error in the above program.

+test.cpp:(.text$_ZN7DerivedD1Ev[__ZN7DerivedD1Ev]+0x4c):
+undefined reference to 'Base::~Base()'

+Now if the definition for the pure virtual destructor is provided, then the program compiles & runs fine.

+#include <iostream>
+class Base
+{
+public:
+    virtual ~Base()=0; // Pure virtual destructor
+};
+Base::~Base()
+{
+    std::cout << "Pure virtual destructor is called";
+}

+class Derived : public Base
+{
+public:
+    ~Derived()
+    {
+        std::cout << "~Derived() is executed\n";
+    }
+};

+int main()
+{
+    Base *b = new Derived();
+    delete b;
+    return 0;
+}

+Output:

+~Derived() is executed
+Pure virtual destructor is called

+It is important to note that a class becomes abstract class when it contains a pure virtual destructor.
+For example, try to compile the following program.

+#include <iostream>
+class Test
+{
+public:
+    virtual ~Test()=0; // Test now becomes abstract class };
+Test::~Test() { }

+int main()
+{
+    Test p;
+    Test* t1 = new Test;
+    return 0;
+}

+The above program fails in compilation & shows following error messages.
+[Error] cannot declare variable ‘p’ to be of abstract type ‘Test’ [Note] because the following virtual functions are pure within ‘Test’:
+[Note] virtual Test::~Test()
+[Error] cannot allocate an object of abstract type ‘Test’ [Note] since type ‘Test’ has pure virtual functions